wp-plugins/events-manager-extended/readme.txt

 * Bugfix: fixed two small issuess in eme_rsvp.php
 * Bugfix: the array for the eme_insert_event_action action hook didn't have the event ID
 * Bugfix: fixed a recurrence insert when the day of the week was not checked
+* Bugfix: fixed a recurrence insert when the end day of the single event wasn't set (it resulted in a 2-day event)